aliawofford1/aliawofford1.github.io/index.md

 ![6](https://github.com/aliawofford1/aliawofford1.github.io/blob/main/docs/assets/Global_Mean_tempchange_scatter.png?raw=true)

 Figure 6 shows the global mean surface temperature change between the Pliocene and Preindustrial experiments.
-The gray line defines the limit upon which the high versus low global warming composite are based.
+The gray line defines the limit upon which the high versus low global warming composites are based.
 The Pliocene minus Preindustrial Control warming ranges from 1.7 to 5.2 ◦C.

 ### Composites

 ![7](https://github.com/aliawofford1/aliawofford1.github.io/blob/main/docs/assets/CompGlobalmean_surf_temp_high.png?raw=true)

-Figure 7 shows the composite global mean surface temperatures for models with a temperature change greater than 3◦.
-On average these models have larger warmer temperature changes in the polar regions which specifically in the northern and southern hemisphere.
+Figure 7 shows the composite global mean surface temperatures for models with a temperature change greater than 3◦C. On average these models have larger temperature changes in the polar regions which specifically in the northern and southern hemisphere.

 ![8](https://github.com/aliawofford1/aliawofford1.github.io/blob/main/docs/assets/CompGlobalmean_surf_temp_low.png?raw=true)

-Figure 8 shows the composite global mean surface temperatures for experiments with a temperature change less than 3◦.
-In general the figure showed that warmer temperature changes were more geographically isolated in the polar regions.
+Figure 8 shows the composite global mean surface temperatures for experiments with a temperature change less than 3◦C. In general the figure show that temperature increases are more geographically isolated in the polar regions.
 Specifically the warmer temperatures were seen to be the strongest over the Greenland areas in the northern hemisphere and over the Antartic polar regions in the southern hemisphere.

 ![9](https://github.com/aliawofford1/aliawofford1.github.io/blob/main/docs/assets/CompGlobalmean_surf_temp_diff.png?raw=true)

 Figure 9 shows the composite global mean surface temperatures for the Pliocene and Preindustrial control difference.
-In general the figure showed that all models showed agreement with warmer temperature changes that were geograpically isolated in the polar regions.
-Specifically the warmer temperatures were seen to be the strongest over the Greenland areas in the northern hemisphere and over the Antartic polar regions in the southern hemisphere.
+In general the figure shows that all models showed agreement with warmer temperature changes that were geograpically isolated in the polar regions.

 ![10](https://github.com/aliawofford1/aliawofford1.github.io/blob/main/docs/assets/Regression_Model_Mean_SurfaceTemperature_Change.png?raw=true)

-Figure 10 shows the regression of the model mean surface temperature change.
-The warmer temperatures are seen to be stronger over the Eurasia regions and in Anarctic where as the composites are showing more warming in the northern hemisphere.
+Figure 10 shows the regression across the 14 PlioMIP2 models of the mean surface temperature change.
+The results of this regression analysis are largely consistent with the results seen in the precessing composite analysis.

 ![11](https://github.com/aliawofford1/aliawofford1.github.io/blob/main/docs/assets/Correlation_between_ModelMean_SurfaceTemperatures.png?raw=true)